 Delivering “Good Outcomes” to Consumers

-This is the 5th post of my weekly #ConsumerDuty series.
 The Consumer Duty will set higher and clearer standards of consumer protection across financial services and requires firms to act to deliver ‘good outcomes’ for customers.
-Firms that follow the Consumer Duty have to monitor and regularly review their customers’ actual outcomes and take action to address any risks to ‘good customer outcomes’.
-Now, what does this ‘reviewing actual outcomes’ mean in practice, and how does Ortec Finance approach this matter?
+Firms that follow the Consumer Duty must monitor and regularly review their customers’ actual outcomes and take action to address any risks to ‘good customer outcomes’.
+Now, what does this ‘reviewing actual outcomes’ mean in practice, and how can it be approached?

-Ortec Finance has developed the ‘Suitability Framework 2.0’, enabling firms to better comply with the Consumer Duty from a risk/suitability perspective, making sure the products and services are suitable for consumers.
+Ortec Finance developed the ‘Suitability Framework 2.0’, enabling firms to better comply with the Consumer Duty from a risk/suitability perspective, making sure the products and services are suitable for consumers.

+The ‘Suitability Framework 2.0’ aims to take a consistent approach to formulating sound advice, compliant with regulations – not just when a product is purchased but also during the term, which is also known as automated ‘suitability monitoring.'
 A key principle is that clients can have access to a better understanding of their financial decision making, due to the greater availability and interconnectivity of data.
-Also, decisions are simulated and discussed on a client level, offering more insight in outcomes than solely at a product level.
-This was also visualized in my previous post on ‘aggregated risk’.
+Also, decisions are simulated and discussed at a client level, offering more insight in outcomes than solely at a product level.

 Another key principle is linking the methodology to allow for linking multiple portfolios to multiple goals, as shown in the visual.
-Clients often have more than one goal and more than one asset.
+Clients often have more than one financial goal and more than one asset.
 Ortec Finance’s OPAL solution allows holistic advice linking one pot to one goal (mental accounting), multiple goals to one pot up to multiple pots linked to multiple goals.
 Based upon OPAL’s state-of-the-art wealth simulations the feasibility of each individual client goal can be determined and monitored over time.

 UK consumer duty - portfolio and goals